 The All Party Parliamentary Group (APPG) on hunger published a report showing that hunger amongst children during the school holidays may exacerbate inequalities that already exist between children from wealthier and poorer backgrounds.
 Those children most at risk of hunger during the holidays may also suffer from social isolation, loneliness, and inactivity.
 These factors combined can lead to significant weight loss or gain, and negative impacts on physical and mental well-being.

-Luton Foodbank’s summer campaign anticipates a need for more Child Food Parcels during the summer break.
+Luton Foodbank's Stop Holiday Hunger campaign anticipates a need for more Child Food Parcels during school holidays.
 Raising money enables us to buy needed food items throughout the year.

 Get your school involved